-Soon after you apply for a loan, we will give you a "Good Faith Estimate" of your closing costs.
-The closing costs specified in the Good Faith Estimate are estimated based on our experience with mortgage loans, but costs often vary by small amounts between the Good Faith Estimate (GFE) and closing.
-We will be glad to review the "Good Faith Estimate," answering your questions and pointing out costs that can vary a little bit at closing.
+Buyers get a "Good Faith Estimate" of closing costs at the time the loan application is submitted to the lender.
+The closing costs spelled out in the Good Faith Estimate are estimated based on Foxfield Financial's experience with mortgage loans, but costs usually change by small amounts between the Good Faith Estimate (GFE) and closing.
+We will be glad to review the "Good Faith Estimate," answering questions and highlighting costs that can vary a little bit at the closing table.

 Standard Closing Costs